franktwen/meso-lymph/README.md

 `rowId` a unique row indicator for each row in the original ExomeDepth file (e.g. 1-10000 for each file)

 Note that unnamed reads are not included in the output.

+## How to run the name_genes.R script
+1) put all the exomeDepth outputs into the `data` directory
+2) open and run the name_genes.R script